IshantSomani/ai_video_script_generator/README.md

+Sure!
+Here's an updated version of the README with your changes, where you use `Groq` and `MODEL_NAME` for script generation:

+---

 # AI Video Script Generator

 This project is an AI-powered video script generator that allows users to create, save, and manage video scripts.
-The application uses OpenAI's API to generate scripts based on user prompts, reference files, and URLs.
+The application uses Groq's API for script generation based on user prompts, reference files, and URLs.
 It also supports OCR for extracting text from images and PDFs.

 ## Features